vmware/vic-product/docs/user_doc/vic_app_dev/configuring_health_checks.md

 # Configuring Health Checks #

-You can configure a health check method to update the status of a container based on custom criteria.
+You can configure a health check method to update the status of a container based on custom criteria. vSphere Integrated Containers uses an own implementation of health checks and not the standard Docker implementation.

 You can use HTTP or TCP protocols when executing a command on the container.
 You can also specify a health check method.
 The available health configuration modes are described below.

 Mode | Description